GreptimeTeam/greptimedb/docs/rfcs/2024-08-06-json-datatype.md

 # Alternatives

-Extract and flatten JSON schema to store in a structured format throught pipeline.
+Extract and flatten JSON schema to store in a structured format through pipeline.
 For nested data, we can provide nested types like `STRUCT` or `ARRAY`.